-RATCHET STRAP LOCATION
+RATCHET STRAP

-Ensure the ratchet strap located at the aft center of the cover or on the port and starboard sides is tight and any velcro flaps or zippered pockets are closed on the travel cover before pulling boat at highway speeds.
+Ensure the ratchet strap is tight and the velcro flap is closed on the travel cover before pulling boat at highway speeds.
 Tie cover securely to bow and stern eyes.
-Once on the road periodically pull over and check cover, ratchet strap(s) and pertinent hardware for tightness.
+Once on the road periodically pull over and check cover, ratchet strap and pertinent hardware for tightness.
 Note that select covers use dual aft straps.